efhai2408/Blog/000 How it starts.md

 		- invented new unorthodox way to do thai dance
 			- No.60
 		- collab with ESIC lab and pp pat from MIT media lab
-		- ==remind:== several months ago, Phoomparin Mano also mention about this work at LX center in his talk session about Learning how to learn
+		- `remind:` several months ago, Phoomparin Mano also mention about this work at LX center in his talk session about Learning how to learn
 	- Investory interactive museum
 - How we will design our work
 	- by UML diagram, use-case diagram, flowchart